mariusc/apple-sdk/README.md

   }];
   ```

+###`RelayrApp.h`.

-* `RelayrApp.h`.
-It represents a Relayr Application.
-You can think of it as the representation of your iOS/OSX app in the Relayr Cloud.
-You create an object with the *appID*, *OAuthClientID*, *OAuthClientSecret*, and *redirectURI* given to you when you create a Relayr Application in [developer.relayr.io](https://developer.relayr.io).
+A representation of your iOS/OSX app on the Relayr Cloud.

+You create an object with the respective *appID*, *OAuthClientID*, *OAuthClientSecret*, and *redirectURI* given to you when you first create your application Application on [developer.relayr.io](https://developer.relayr.io).

   ```objective-c
   [RelayrApp appWithID:@"..."
 OAuthClientID:@"..."
 OAuthClientSecret:@"..." redirectURI:@"..." completion:^(NSError* error, RelayrApp* app){